cnarruda/grind-be-gone/README.md

 Gave some new cool items to our friend Tam the Dromad Merchant.

-Increased to 100% the chance to get Ego absorbtion from killing the Esper hunters.
+Increased to 100% the chance to get Ego absorption from killing the Esper hunters.

 # *Installation*